jundis/CWSlack-SlashCommands/README.md

 * $postupdated - : Set to 1 if you want it to post new ticket updates to chat.
 * $allowzadmin - : Set to 1 if you want posts from zAdmin to go to chat.
 Set to 0 by default to avoid spam in high volume environments.
 * $badboard : Set this if you have a specific board that spams a lot, set to Alerts by default to hide alerts board posts.
+* $badstatus : Set this if you have a status you want to ignore, set to Closed by default as tickets are rarely automatically closed.
 * $helpurl : Set to a help document explaining the slash command usage.
 Feel free to point to this GitHub repo, but ideally you would make it look pretty on your own internal site.

 # Command Usage